Our services

 Which vaccines are core dog vaccines?

-Rabies: Legally required in Toronto, and protects your dog against the fatal disease.
+• Rabies: Legally required in Canada, and protects your dog against the fatal disease.

 Which vaccines are core cat vaccines?

-Rabies: Legally required in Toronto, regardless of whether the cat goes outdoors or not.
+• Rabies: Legally required in Canada, regardless of whether the cat goes outdoors or not.

-Feline Leukemia Virus: An incurable virus transmitted through close contact with infected cats, especially during fights.
-It’s recommended for kittens even if they won’t be going outdoors.
+• Feline Leukemia Virus (FeLV)*: An incurable virus transmitted through close contact with infected cats, especially during fights.
+It’s recommended for kittens (up to 1 year) even if they won’t be going outdoors.
 For older, indoor-only cats, boosters are not required.

 Does my pet need all the core and non-core vaccines?